Do You Have a Controlling Personality?

 Do you feel betrayed when others don’t do what you want?
 Do you wrestle with trusting people?
 Have a history of combative relationships?

 If you answered yes, it’s possible you have a controlling personality.
-That’s right: You may be the cause of your biggest relationship headaches.
+That’s right: You may be the cause of your biggest interpersonal headaches.
 But don’t worry, everyone has some controlling traits.
 Let’s take a look where they come from and how you can better manage them.

 Why We Try to Control Others